 What are the differences between hardware and software?

 Nearly all software utilizes hardware to operate properly.
 A video game, which is software, uses the computer processor (CPU), memory (RAM), and video card, all of which is hardware, to run.
-Word processing software uses the computer processor, memory, and hard drive to create documents and save them.
+Word processing software uses the computer processor, memory, and hard drive to create and save documents.